 Angelina wrote a book aimed at Christian southern women, urging them to do what they could to end slavery.

 “I know you do not make the laws,” she wrote, “but I also know that you are the wives and mothers, the sisters and daughters of those who do; and if you really suppose you can do nothing to overthrow slavery, you are greatly mistaken.”

 Angelina’s argument was simple, but powerful: The bible teaches that you should treat people how you want to be treated yourself.
 That’s called the Golden Rule, and it’s part of many other religions as well.
 No slave owner would say they want to be a slave, so how can they justify enslaving others?
 She told women to teach slaves to read and free them if they were the owners.

 With her book, Angelina angered both pro-slavery southerners, and northerners who believed women belonged at home.
 Sarah, her wise older sister and protector, knew she had to find a way to support Angelina.
 So, she wrote her own book!

 In her book, Sarah took on her sister’s critics.
 She argued that women should be given the same education, pay, freedoms and rights as men.
 She said that both men and women would be better off if women were treated as equals, rather than as inferior to men.

-Happily, both sisters lived long lives, and saw the end of slavery in the United States following the Civil War.
+Happily, both of the Grimke sisters lived long lives, and saw the end of slavery in the United States following the Civil War.
 It had been a long and difficult path, and there was still a long way to go before all people had equal rights.
 The Grimke sisters began to help forge that path the moment they stepped out of that big, white mansion and into the wider world.